JackSzwergold/Preworn-Main/markdown/tutorials/Using an Ubuntu Linux Server 2.md

     sudo a2enmod rewrite headers include proxy proxy_http

 The list of modules is fairly simple to understand.
 The `rewrite` module allows you to setup Apache `mod_rewrite` rules.
-The `headers` module allows you to set & adjust headers.
+The `headers` module allows you to set and adjust headers.
 The `include` module allows you to load extra config settings via the `include` directive.
-The `proxy` & `proxy_http` allow you to set proxy settings on an Apache server.
+The `proxy` and `proxy_http` allow you to set proxy settings on an Apache server.

 ### <a name="adjust_apache_group"></a> Adjust the ‘apache’ config to allow group ‘www-readwrite’ access.

 As explained before, I like to set up servers to be collaborative environments based on a user’s access to the `www-readwrite` group.
-So with that in mind, let’s adjust `apache` itself so it interacts with the system via the `www-readwrite` group & creates files that have a `umask` value that allows for group reading & writing.
+So with that in mind, let’s adjust `apache` itself so it interacts with the system via the `www-readwrite` group and creates files that have a `umask` value that allows for group reading and writing.
 First let’s open up the `envvars` file like so:

     sudo nano /etc/apache2/envvars